cloud-66-internal/help.cloud66.com/_rails/how-to-guides/databases/backup-verifiers.md

 ### View backup verification status

-To see your backup verification status, visit your stack detail page, and click the link to your managed backup page.
+To see your backup verification status, visit your application overview page, and click the link to your managed backup page.
 A successfully verified backup will display a green tick, and a failure during verification will result in a red cross - clicking on the red cross will show the error message.